Residues of manifolds: Residues and relative residues of compact bodies

 is a topological invariant\footnote{The sign of the curvature in the above formula is opposite to that in \eqref{relative_residue_-n-1}.
 This is because if the normal vector of a plane curve is on the left side of the tangent vector by convention and the boundary of a convex body is oriented counterclockwise, the normal vector becomes inward, which is opposite to our convention (cf. Remark \ref{remark_convention_orientation_normal}).}.
 We show that $\Rd{-2n+1}{\O,\pO}$ is not \M invariant when $n=4$.

 Lemma \ref{inversion_codim>1}, restricted to the codimension $1$ case, implies the following.
 Let $M$ be a hypersurface that does not pass through the origin, $\nu$ be the unit normal vector and $\kappa_i$ be the principal curvatures.
-Assume $M$ does not pass through the origin.
 Let $I$ be an inversion in a unit sphere with center the origin.
 Then the principal curvatures of the image $I(M)$ at a point $I(p)$ are given by

 where the sign depends on the choice of the unit normal vector $\widetilde {\nu}$ of $I(M)$.